Isospin symmetry breaking of Cooper-Quartets in nuclei: Quantization, renormalization, experimental observations and limitations of the theory

+where $q$-- momentum exchanged in the interaction, $p_{\mu}p^{\mu}=(p_{\mu1}+p_{\mu4})(p^{\mu2}+p^{\mu3})=s-t$.
 The $M$ comes from the gluon mass, as we see we are going to have a correction in the amplitude in the new medium.
 Thus we can calculate the cross sections for these interactions and see what we get, putting this as a u channel interaction because the pions cross paths the cross sections for each of the processes are: